znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 Specmatic allows granular control over simulating a slow response for certain requests.

-Let us create another expecation file on the same lines as [expectation.json](/documentation/service_virtualization_tutorial.html#fix-the-response-to-products10) in the products-api_data folder and call it expectation-with-delay.json with below content.
+Let us create another expectation file on the same lines as [expectation.json](/documentation/service_virtualization_tutorial.html#fix-the-response-to-products10) in the products-api_examples folder and call it expectation-with-delay.json with below content.

 ```yaml
 {